JanM321/esphome-lg-controller/README.md

 3) **Voltage regulator**.
 This is needed because the AC supplies 12V but the microcontroller requires 3.3V.
 I replaced the voltage regulator part with a [Traco Power TSRN 1-2433](https://www.tracopower.com/int/model/tsrn-1-2433) step-down switching regulator because it doesn't require any external components such as capacitors or inductors.
 4) **Connector**.
 To connect the PCB to the AC.
 I used a screw terminal for this.

-The only other components on my PCB are some capacitors, resistors and diodes that are based on the TLIN1027DRQ1 data sheet.
+My PCB also has some capacitors, resistors and diodes that are based on the TLIN1027DRQ1 data sheet.
 I'm not sure if these are really necessary but I included them to be safe and it works well.
 I used SMT components if available because I had the PCBs assembled by [PCBWay](https://www.pcbway.com/).

 Note: an alternative for the LIN transceiver is the opto-isolator design used here:
 * https://github.com/AussieMakerGeek/LG_Aircon_MQTT_interface